Learning hidden cascades via classification: Introduction

 The main contributions of this paper are multifold.
 1) Problem Formulation of Hidden Cascades (HC): We introduce the Hidden Cascade problem, where individual infection statuses are unobservable and only indirect, noisy symptoms are available.
 This formulation generalizes classical cascade models by incorporating partial and uncertain observations—an unexplored setting in network and machine learning literature.
 2) Classifier-Based Inference via Distribution Classification: We propose a novel framework called Distribution Classification, which casts the inference of transmission parameters as a classification task.
 By training multiple entity-specific classifiers to distinguish between real and simulated data distributions, the method enables likelihood-free parameter recovery in complex, partially observed networks.
 3) Comprehensive Experimental Validation: We evaluate the proposed approach on both synthetic networks (tree and loopy topologies) and a real-world insider trading network.
 The results demonstrate the robustness of the method in recovering transmission parameters under varying connectivity and noise conditions.

-The paper is organized as follows: Section~\hyperref[sec:related-work]{\ref*{sec:related-work}} introduces the concept of spreading processes in both epidemiological and financial contexts, along with relevant terminology and the overall framework.
-Section~\hyperref[sec:distributional-classification]{\ref*{sec:distributional-classification}} describes the proposed methodology in detail.
-Section~\hyperref[sec:setup]{\ref*{sec:setup}} describes the experimental setup used to evaluate the approach.
-In Section~\hyperref[sec:monte-carlo]{\ref*{sec:monte-carlo}}, we validate the proposed method using Monte Carlo simulations on synthetic data and discuss the results.
-Section~\hyperref[sec:empirical_analysis]{\ref*{sec:empirical_analysis}} focuses on a real-world insiders network, presenting the learned company-specific parameters and corresponding analysis.
-Finally, Section~\hyperref[sec:conclusion]{\ref*{sec:conclusion}} concludes the paper by summarizing the key findings.
+The paper is organized as follows: Section~\ref{sec:related-work} introduces the concept of spreading processes in both epidemiological and financial contexts, along with relevant terminology and the overall framework.
+Section~\ref{sec:distributional-classification} describes the proposed methodology in detail.
+Section~\ref{sec:setup} describes the experimental setup used to evaluate the approach.
+In Section~\ref{sec:monte-carlo}, we validate the proposed method using Monte Carlo simulations on synthetic data and discuss the results.
+Section~\ref{sec:empirical_analysis} focuses on a real-world insiders network, presenting the learned company-specific parameters and corresponding analysis.
+Finally, Section~\ref{sec:conclusion} concludes the paper by summarizing the key findings.
 All experiments were conducted on a high-performance computing cluster using CPU nodes equipped with two Intel Xeon Gold 6230 ``Cascade Lake'' processors (2~$\times$~20 cores at 2.1~GHz) and 192\,GiB of RAM per node.